SlateFoundation/slate-cbl/README.md

   - [X] review naming of `competencyStudent` objects in light of new `studentCompetency` objects
 - [X] Restore opening student-skill details in SlateDemonstrationsTeacher
 - [ ] Restore demonstration creation in SlateDemonstrationsTeacher
-  - [ ] Restore live-updating of grid
+  - [X] Restore live-updating of grid
   - [ ] Audit requires and inheritance chain
 - [ ] Restore task creation in SlateTasksTeacher
+  - [ ] Use /bootstrap call to get server-provided task defaults like "Studio"
   - [ ] Restore live-updating of grid
   - [ ] Audit requires and inheritance chain
 - [ ] Restore building/loading of SlateTasksManager